 - When gifts and hospitality must be notified to the monitoring officer.

-Click on the downloads tab to see a copy of the District Council’s Code of Conduct.
+Go to the downloads tab to see the District Council’s Code of Conduct.

 The legislation contains specific rules governing Disclosable Pecuniary Interests (DPIs) that apply to both District and Parish Councillors.
 There is a requirement for Councillors to register their DPIs and for this information to be available on the District Council website for public inspection.
 Failure to register a DPI is a criminal offence.
 Councillors must not participate in any discussion or vote on any matter in which they are aware they have a DPI regardless of whether they are a Parish or District Councillor.

 Parish Councils are required to adopt their own Codes and to make them available for inspection.

 The Authority has also appointed two independent people to be consulted on standards and complaints - Fred Mann and Madge Marshall-Brown.